Tailormap/tailormap-api/README.md

 ### Spring profiles

-Spring profiles can be activated using a command line argument `-Dspring.profiles.active=profile1,profile2` or using your IDE.

 When the **default** profile is active tailormap-api behaves as deployed in production.
-If the database schema is empty tables will be created or updated if necessary using Flyway.
+If the database schema is empty tables will be created or the existing schema will be updated if necessary by Flyway.
 When an admin account is missing it is created using a random password which is logged.

 See also the comments in the `application-(profile).properties` files in the [resources](src%2Fmain%2Fresources) directory.